jekyll/jekyll/site/_docs/installation.md

 $ gem list jekyll
 ```

-You can also use <a href="https://rubygems.org/gems/jekyll">RubyGems</a> to find the current versioning of any gem.
+You can also use [RubyGems](https://rubygems.org/gems/jekyll) to find the current versioning of any gem.
 But you can also use the `gem` command line tool:

 ```sh
 $ gem search jekyll --remote